terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-extend/README.md

-# IBM Cloud Catalog Solution for Power Virtual Server with VPC Landing Zone Standard Extend Variation
+# IBM Cloud Catalog Solution for Power Virtual Server with VPC Landing Zone Standard Landscape Extend Variation

-This example extends an existing PowerVS infrastructure for deployable architectures deployed as standard variation with an additional PowerVS workspace.
+This example extends an existing PowerVS infrastructure for deployable architectures deployed as Standard Landscape Variation with an additional PowerVS workspace.
 It provisions the following infrastructure on top of the deployed Full Stack solution:

 - A **Power Virtual Server workspace** with the following network topology: